LearnWeb3DAO/Defi-Exchange/README.md

     };

     /**
-     * getTokensAfterRemove: Calculates the amount of `Ether` and `CD` tokens
+    * getTokensAfterRemove: Calculates the amount of `Eth` and `CD` tokens
     * that would be returned back to user after he removes `removeLPTokenWei` amount
     * of LP tokens from the contract
     */
     export const getTokensAfterRemove = async (
       provider,
       removeLPTokenWei,